wlsf82/protractor-helper/README.md

 });
 ```

-As you can see, by using the protractor-helper library the code is easier to read.
+As you can see, by using the protractor-helper library the code is shorter and easier to read.
 Also, there is no need of unnecessary complexity.

 ## Pre-requirements